 Of course, I had to share them with you guys!
 There are a couple of different ways to print these.
 If you simply want to print them on paper or sticky labels from your standard printer, click here for the first page and here for the second page…these versions are in pdf format.
 These would also be great for my easy packing tape label method.

 You can click here to download the first page in png format and click here to download the second page in png format.
-If you’d like to make vinyl labels from these files on a Silhouette, the process is really easy.
-Just open one of these files in your Silhouette Studio software and click the trace button (circled above) on the right side of the page.
+If you’d like to make vinyl labels from these files on a vinyl machine, the process is really easy.
+Just open one of these files in your cutter’s software and click the trace button (circled above) on the right side of the page.

 Click “select trace area” (circled) and use your mouse to select all of the labels.